slatedocs/slate/source/includes/api/_api.md

 <sup>**</sup> All acceleration values should exclude gravity and be in m/s<sup>2</sup> i.e. using the userAcceleration iOS method rather than the acceleration method

+## Returned Emotional Data

+Below is the list of emotions that are returned after analysis.
+All of these are returned with a value on a scale of 0 to 1, indicating the strength of the emotion.

+ * Excited
+ * Alert
+ * Calm
+ * Passive
+ * Relaxed
+ * Engagement

 ## Send text data to analyse emoji and text sentiment

 This endpoint allows users to send strings of text to our service for emotional sentiment analysis.

 The service will return a JSON object that contain Positivity, Negativity and Emotionality values for emojis and text.